ortiza5/modding-vivaldi/CONTRIBUTING.md

   contain exactly one level-one heading),
 - use _italics_ and **bold** as needed, but don’t overuse them (that is, highlight what is important, but do not mark every verb and object),
-- use capital letters only where appropriate,
+- use capital letters only where appropriate (note that English requires almost every word in headings to start with a capital letter),
-  - in headings, only the first word should start with a capital letter unless there is a name (this isn’t the standard style, but helps legibility),
 - you can use short forms (I’m, you’re), but try to avoid words like “gonna,” “wanna,”
 - prefer the words “and” and “or” to the characters “&” and “/”,